 Our mission places emphasis on ensuring that researchers engage as fully as possible with the users of research outcomes.
 These may be other academics, government departments, public bodies, businesses, voluntary organisations or other interested parties.
 Try to consult with and involve people who could make a valuable contribution to the research and who could provide support and interest.
 Involving stakeholders and users in the planning stages can be highly beneficial.

 In line with the common position on Excellence with Impact adopted by research councils, we expect that the researchers we fund will have considered the potential scientific, societal and economic impacts of their research.

-You should actively consider how these can be maximised and developed through the Pathways to Impact document in your application.
+You should actively consider how these can be maximised and developed through the impact plan in your application.
 Consideration of the detail provided here will form part of the peer review and assessment process.
-You are expected to take Pathways to Impact seriously and in general we would expect to see at least one page of text in the document, and more typically two.
-If you believe that your research project is purely theoretical/methodological and will only have impacts within academia you should use the Pathways to Impact document to justify your belief.
+You are expected to take impact seriously.
+If you believe that your research project is purely theoretical/methodological and will only have impacts within academia you should consider your impact strategy to justify your belief.

 Opportunities for making an impact may arise, and should be taken, at any stage during the lifecourse of the research.
 It is important that researchers have in place a robust strategy for maximising the likelihood of such opportunities arising and their own capacity for taking advantage of these.

 8. Check the details

 Once you have completed the application form make sure that all the required information is provided.
 Some of the most common issues are:

 - an unrealistic start date

 - missing details of previous or current proposals with reports on current projects or End of Award reports where required.
 We will not process new proposals if an End of Award Report is overdue